MchBr02/messengerdiscordchatintegration/README.md

 (Currently it will copy messages from messenger into a discord chat)

 To run this program:
-1. Make sure that nodejs is installed on your machine,
+1. Make sure that "nodejs" and "npm" is installed on your machine,
 2. edit `credentials.json`
    Example:
    ```